Flavia95/Thesis/PipelineVgPop/SimulationToGFA.md

 [SeqgentoGfa.py](/SeqgenToGfa.py)

-#### 4. Extract individuals from populations because I calculate Allele Frequencies only for leaf of three.
+#### 4. Extract individuals from populations because I calculate Allele Frequencies only for leaves of three.

 Extract individual and pop from ms command (I)
 -I: first is the num of pop, two is the seq of pop1 and three the seq of pop2